pascua28/adhell3/README.md

 ### Override default host with your own compiled host
 * Put `default.host` in `app.properties`, e.g. `default.host=https://gitlab.com/fusionjack/hosts/raw/master/hosts`

+### Change default log duration
+* Put `blockedDomain.duration.ui` in `app.properties`, to change number of domains in last x hours that are shown in home tab log e.g. `blockedDomain.duration.ui=48`
+* Put `blockedDomain.duration.db`, to change number of domains in last x hours that will be stored in database which can be dumped into text file e.g. `blockedDomain.duration.db=168`

 ## Credits
 * Adhell3 is based on FiendFyre's Adhell2 which is heavily modified by me.<br/>